orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 - Ring in the middle rotsting, then expand, transparent background. grow into orbitmines logo then blank sheet, waiting for use
 	- grow from there structure onto the screen, superopositions, grow, collapse, grow..., nice animation for startup.
 - ring expanding then collapsing to a point.
 OM logo in the middle? ; small key to explode to outside
-- Rotate the whole thing / orbit local pull everything in
--

 ### Initial interface setup
 [[Project - Research towards Designs (2024)]]